-Table 14 details the scheme specific improvements and relevant district wide improvements recommended to address the management issues identified in Section 3.
-Each improvement item has been tagged to either a capital project or, a process improvement project to help manage and track Councils response.
-Short term indicates within the first three years of the LTP, long term, out beyond 2021.
+Table 14 details the scheme specific improvements recommended to address the management issues identified in Section 3.
+Each improvement item has been tagged to either a capital project or, a process improvement project to help manage and track the Council's response.